replicatedhq/replicated-docs/README.md

 - A single procedure/task: `procedure.md`

-- A process/workflow that requires multiple procedures/tasks: `process-multiple-procedures.md`
+- A process/workflow or tutorial that contains multiple procedures/tasks: `process-multiple-procedures.md`

 Save the new topic to the correct folder and be sure to follow the [filenaming convention](#filenaming).